1. Home

 A solar renewable energy credit (SREC) takes things a step further by confirming that 100% of the energy used to make that clean electricity came from solar power.
 Because some states have defined solar generation requirements in addition to renewable energy generation requirements, the certificates help keep track of solar electricity.

 If you’re interested in using solar energy to power your home and want to know if SRECs can help you save even more money, contact an expert solar advisor today.
-Get started today with a free solar design and savings estimate.
+Get started today with our free solar savings calculator.

 See what solar can do for you: